syncfusion-content/blazor-docs/blazor/button-group/selection-and-nesting.md

 # Selection and Nesting in Blazor ButtonGroup Component

-The Blazor ButtonGroup supports both Single and Multiple selection modes, offering two-way binding to easily handle user interactions.
+Blazor ButtonGroup component provided two-way binding support in both single and multiple selection modes through the `Selected` property of `ButtonGroupButton`.
+The `@bind-Selected` directive enables two-way data binding, allowing the state of each button (selected or not) to synchronize between the UI and the backing properties.

 ## Single selection